Code-Institute-Submissions/overlay-test/README.md

 I have used the default serif font for the test.
 This is to encourage signs and symptoms of visual stress to show when taking the test.

-For the headings I have inccreased the letter spacing to make it stand out.
+For the headings I have increased the letter spacing to make it stand out.

 I imported using the the following code at the top of my style.css file: